 If the GAMME app quickly crashes after starting, make sure that you're running it on your client machine and not on the Exchange server.
 Running the utility on the server itself can cause it to crash.
 Read more about why this happens on Microsoft's support site.

-If you think GAMME could be crashing because of load balancing issues, see "Prepare your Microsoft Windows client machines" in in the GAMME admin guide.
+If you think GAMME could be crashing because of load balancing issues, see "Prepare your Windows client machines" in in the GAMME Admin Guide.

 Check the following:

-- That the user's name or SMTP address is formatted correctly in the user file.
+- The user's name or SMTP address is formatted correctly in the user file.

-- That the user is not hidden the Global Address List.
+- The user is not hidden the Global Address List.

-- Verify that the user has an account on the Microsoft Exchange Server.
+- Verify that the user has an account on the Exchange server.

 - Verify that the user has logged in to Google Apps at least once, accepted the terms of service, and finalized creation of the account.